 - Difficulty – variable

-You can hike on the Baden Powell trail from Lynn Valley Park to Deep Cove, this stretch is 12 km.
 We started at Lynn Valley first completing the Cedar Mill trail after which we continued on the Baden Powell trail via the Quarry Rock trail to Deep Cove, according to our GPS our total distance was 28 km, taking 7 hours, doing this whole route combining trails was a long hard day.

-Lynn Canyon Suspension Bridge – At the start of the trail from Lynn Valley to Deep Cove we crossed this 50m high suspension bridge, a popular free alternative to going over the much more famous, popular and pricey Capilano suspension bridge.
+Lynn Canyon Suspension Bridge – At the start of the trail from Lynn Valley to Deep Cove we crossed this 50m high suspension bridge, a popular free alternative to going over the much more famous, popular, and pricey Capilano suspension bridge.

 Grouse Grind